This site uses technical (necessary) and analytics cookies.

 The Office of the High Commissioner for Human Rights (UNHCR)

-The United Agency Refugee Agency has been created after the second world war to assist and facilitate the repatriation of millions of European citizens displaced as a consequence of the conflict.
-In December 1950 an Office of the United Nations High Commissioner for refugees was established by the United Nations General Assembly with a three years mandate.
-In July 1951 the Convention that recognized to refugees their right to protection and that defined their international legal status was adopted.
-Since displacements have become an enduring phenomenon at global level, in 2003 the General Assembly has extended indefinitely the UNHCR mandate.
-Also the category of beneficiaries has been progressively enlarged through the General Assembly resolutions including stateless persons in 1994 and internally displaced persons (IDPs) in 2006.
+The United Nations Refugee Agency was created after the Second World War to assist and facilitate the repatriation of millions of European citizens displaced as a result of the conflict.
+In December 1950 an Office of the United Nations High Commissioner for Refugees (UNHCR) was established by the United Nations General Assembly with a three-year mandate.
+The Convention relating to the Status of Refugees, also known as the 1951 Refugee Convention, was adopted in Geneva on 28 July 1951 and recognized refugees’ rights to protection and legal status.
+The right to asylum can indeed be recognized to all individuals who have a are stateless or have a well-founded fear of being persecuted in their country of origin.
+In Italy, the 1951 Geneva Convention was signed on 23rd July 1954, and ratified by former President of the Republic Luigi Einaudi on 15th November 1954, following the approval of Law No. 722 of July 24th, 1954.
+It entered into force on 13th February 1955.
+Since forced displacement has become an ongoing phenomenon at the global level, in 2003 the General Assembly extended indefinitely the UNHCR mandate.
+Also, the category of beneficiaries has been progressively enlarged through the General Assembly resolutions including stateless persons in 1994, and internally displaced persons (IDPs) in 2006.

-Currently more than 40 million of people, considering refugees, IDPs and stateless persons, benefit from the UNHCR assistance.
-During armed conflicts, revolutions or natural disasters, the population not only run the risk of losing the protection from their own government, but often it is becoming victim of the same government that was supposed to provide protection.
-UNHCR engages in protecting refugees rights in their destination country in order not to oblige them to return to their origin country, where they could become victims of persecution.
+UNHCR has been rewarded with two Nobel Peace Prizes: in 1954, for its innovative role in European refugee assistance, and in 1981 for worldwide refugee assistance.
+On 1st October 2024, the President of the Republic, Sergio Mattarella, visited UNHCR headquarters during celebrations for the seventieth anniversary of Italy’s accession to the 1951 Geneva Convention.
+This occasion also marks the first official visit of an Italian President of the Republic to UNHCR headquarters in Geneva.
+Currently, over 122 million people, including refugees, IDPs, and stateless persons, benefit from UNHCR assistance.
+During armed conflicts, revolutions, or natural disasters, the population not only runs the risk of losing protection from their own government but often becomes the victim of the same government that was supposed to provide protection.
+UNHCR engages in protecting refugees’ rights in their host country in order not to oblige them to return to their country of origin, where they could become victims of persecution.

-The High Commissioner for Refugees since January 1st 2016 is the Italian Filippo Grandi.
-His mandate is expiring in December 2025.
+The High Commissioner for Refugees since January 1st, 2016, is the Italian Filippo Grandi.
+His mandate will expire in December 2025.

 website: www.unhcr.org